 - Drag the audio portion or video portion of a clip up or down into the track you want.
 Only the portion of the clip you drag will move into a new track.

 When dragging audio, you can drop it into the next compatible track, or if one doesn’t exist (for example, if you are dragging stereo audio and only a mono track exists), a new one is created.

-- In Premiere Pro CS7, you can use keyboard shortcuts to move clips to a different track: Nudge Clip Selection Up and Nudge Clip Selection Down.
+- You can use keyboard shortcuts to move clips to a different track: Nudge Clip Selection Up and Nudge Clip Selection Down.

 Select one or more clips in the Timeline panel, and then use either command to move the clip(s) to a new track.
 The selected clips move one track vertically if all selected clips can be moved; otherwise, no clips are moved.
 All clips keep their same start and end time horizontally.